puzzle/delivery-pipeline-concept/stages/04-manual-tests/README.md

 # manual tests

-This stage is used to test borderline cases which can not accomplished with automated tests.
+This optional stage is used to test borderline cases which can not accomplished with automated tests

 ## Overview